bactkinson/SIBaR_Background_Removal_and_Quantification/README.md

 through a series of regime changes that informs when it's in a clean state from when it's in a dirty state.
 We then take all the points designated as the clean state and fit a spline to them.

 ![Transition Image](/Misc/Transition_Figure.jpg)
+*Credits for this figure belong to Michael H. Actkinson.*

 How to use:
 The files SIBaRUtils.R, SIBaRSplineFit.R, and SIBaRPartitioningParallel.R contain the functions called to run the SIBaR routine in SIBaRExec.R.
 Feel free to use SIBaRExec.R as your own template or write your own R script to incorporate the variety of SIBaR